 With MigrationWiz, all that’s needed is a public IP address, a URL or a dedicated IP address if this is required to access a company’s email system.
 Once the address is securely entered into our system, the appropriate permissions are granted, and the information of the new Destination is entered, the project setup is complete and users may be added.
 To preview the completed project, you can simply create the project in MigrationWiz and run a free trial migration.

 With the added pressures of COVID-19, our Customer Success team is available around the clock to ensure your project is a success.
 If you encounter issues during the process, extensive guides providing step-by-step migration instructions are available via BitTitan’s online Help Center.
-In addition, BitTitan’s support staff is available 24/7 at email@example.com.
+In addition, BitTitan’s support staff is available 24/7 by opening a support ticket.

 Moving to the Cloud Overnight